jphong125/stellaapic/Writerside/topics/Stella_V1.md

-# About Stella API V1.00
+# About Kyren API V1.00

 Casino Game API supports different types of games : Live Casino, video slots, video poker, etc. <br/>
 and API should not be changed if Casino Operator needs to add more games to their portfolio.